auoie/stripJsonComments/README.md

 To be honest though, I don't really understand the `useTheme` hook in `ThemeToggle.tsx`.

+## Dark Mode Bug

+The Tailwind `ThemeToggle.tsx` component has a bug.
+When you transition from dark mode to light mode, elements with a transition time set will not transition automatically.
+This is because the `.changing-theme` class is absent.
+To fix it, you need to add it to the root element regardless of the transition type.
+Before, the `.changing-theme` class is added only when transitioning to dark mode.

 ## Monaco Editor

 I'm getting a warning `Duplicate definition of module '===anonymous1==='`.